CBB752Spring2017/final-project-1-3-team1-team-1-3-1/index.md

 ### Pipeline:

-(Data in graph and chart form have been uploaded separately)

 Many SNPs are quite common within a population.
 The output of PROVEAN, one of the programs used to analyze the deleteriousness of a particular variation, provides information on whether the individual SNPs are found within the SNP database or if they are a unique variant.
 Of the 3530 protein coding SNPs analyzed, 93.2% (3290) were present in the dbSNP, while only 6.8% (240) were unique mutations.

 Some of the SNPs present in the VCF file are isoforms of the same protein.
 In the case where each isoform has the same mutation, it will likely have the same effect and classification (due to the similarity between the proteins).
 However, some cases may have different mutations in each isoform, with different classifications for the different variations.
 In either case, the presence of non-mutated isoforms or isoforms with benign mutations could have the ability to compensate for any function lost by a damaging variant.
 This complicates deleteriousness predictions, as it is possible that mutations classified as harmful, which likely have greatly altered structure and function, may not actually be deleterious overall, as the isoform with a proper structure can carry out the required functions.